 If you’re in it for mere self-expression or love of writing, I believe that no or at least minimal rules apply.
 You’ll simply attract your tribe. 🙂

 5. Generate traffic to your blog

 Learning is continuous when it comes to blogging.
 After you’ve written content, it’s time to promote your posts.
 I believe that blogging follows the 20/80 Paretto rule.
-That is, 20% of your time should go to writing content and the rest of the 80% goes to promotion.
+That is, 20% of your time should go to writing content and the rest of the 80% goes to marketing your content.

 I’d been blogging on and off for 10 years, to be honest.
-When I started, it was very easy to generate traffic to your blog and I can make it to the first page of Google without much effort.
+When I started, it was very easy to generate traffic to the blog and I can make it to the first page of Google without much effort.
 All it takes is honest-to-goodness consistency and good content.
-Today, you have to be more technically savvy or at least know how to network with people who can help you promote your blog.
+Today, you have to be more technically savvy or at least know how to generate a huge following in social media.